wesreisz/icsaet-prompts/4_timely-relevance.md

 - Actionable for architects and technology leaders
 - Balanced in considering both benefits and challenges
 - Clear and well-structured for easy understanding
 - Supported by data from content.json, connector, and knowledge base
-- Forward-looking with clear timelines for adoption
-- Prioritized by immediate relevance and impact